Family Technology FAQs

 Q: How much screen time should my child have every day?

-Screen time for children is a controversial subject.
+A: Screen time for children is a controversial subject.
 Some questions you might ask yourself are, what kind of media is my child viewing, how old is my child, and is the child supervised or accompanied during media use?
 A good rule of thumb is that the younger the child, the less screen time they truly benefit from.

 The American Academy of Pediatrics suggests prohibiting all media/screen time until a child is 2 years old.
 After that, parents/guardians should consider that benefits of screen time increase when children share that screen time with an adult, engaging in dialogue, and discussing what's being used/played/viewed.
-Unaccompanied screen time is typically less beneficial, and could be more limited.
+Unaccompanied screen time is typically less beneficial, less engaging, and could be more limited.
 Each child and family is different, and ultimately the decision is a very personal one.